Blog

 Cluster B

-Cluster B personality types are grouped together for the tendency of being overly dramatic, erratic and unpredictable.
+Cluster B personality types are grouped together for the tendency to be overly dramatic, erratic, and unpredictable.

 1. Histrionic PD